kubernetes-sigs/gateway-api/geps/gep-713/index.md

 **BackendTLSPolicy** is the canonical example of a Direct Attached Policy because it _only_ affects the Service that the Policy attaches to, and affects how that Service is consumed.
-BUt you can know everything you need to about the Service and BackendTLSPolicy just by looking at those two objects.
+But you can know everything you need to about the Service and BackendTLSPolicy just by looking at those two objects.

 **Hypothetical max body size Policy**: Kate Osborn